Mohamed3Eid/Mohamed3Eid/README.md

 ## About

-I am a passionate UI Developer with hands-on experience building responsive, user-friendly web interfaces using HTML, CSS, TailwindCSS, and Bootstrap.
+I am a passionate UI Developer with hands-on experience building responsive design, user-friendly web interfaces using HTML, CSS, Tailwind CSS, and Bootstrap.
  I turn design concepts into clean, pixel-perfect interfaces with a strong focus on detail, performance, and seamless team collaboration using Git, GitHub, and Figma.
 ## Skills

 - HTML and semantic markup.